 - Wash the hull of each watercraft thoroughly.

-- Remove all plants and animal material.
+- Remove all plants and animals.

 - Drain all water and dry all areas.